4 Feb / 2020

 Self-Sabotage: 7 Things I Wish I Knew Sooner

 I wish someone would have told me… Before I spent a couple decades getting in my own way.
 Sabotaging myself time after time, goal after goal.
-I wish someone would have told me that everything I’d been feeling was normal. …
+I wish someone would have told me that everything I’d been feeling was normal.
+The fear.
+The doubt.
+That seemingly unshakeable sense of not being good enough.
+Not smart enough. …

 I Give Up.

 I woke up.
 No really, I literally woke up.
 It was a Tuesday morning a couple weeks ago.
-I’d spent much of the previous 3 or 4 days attempting to be fully present at Lisa Nichols’ live event while simultaneously …
+I’d spent much of the previous 3 or 4 days attempting to be fully present at Lisa Nichols’ live event while simultaneously cramming for an interview with Danielle Laporte like it was final exams week.
+Story of my …

 How I Make Money.